 Was Bobby Fuller’s Death Really An Accident?

-Soon thereafter, the cause of Bobby Fuller’s death was listed as asphyxia due to inhalation of gasoline.
+Soon thereafter, the cause of Bobby Fuller’s death was listed as asphyxia due to the inhalation of gasoline.
 Multiple newspapers heavily implied that he died by suicide and police seemed satisfied enough with that explanation too — despite his family’s protests.

 But even the coroner couldn’t be sure what or who really killed Bobby Fuller, and left two question marks beside the boxes for “suicide” and “accident.”